Chartwell Court

-Chartwell Court is a residential tower block in the centre of Brighton, part of the city of Brighton and Hove, United Kingdom.
+Chartwell Court is a residential tower block in the centre of Brighton, part of the city of Brighton and Hove in the United Kingdom.
 The tower is unusual in that is built directly on top of a car park serving the Churchill Square shopping centre.
 Construction work started in 1967 and continued until the following year.

-At a height of 66 m, it is the second tallest building in the city of Brighton and Hove and amongst the tallest in the surrounding county of East Sussex.
+At a height of 66 m, it is the second tallest building in Brighton and Hove and amongst the tallest in the surrounding county of East Sussex.
 Most flats have uninterrupted sea views, and many also have views over the South Downs and the city.